A project to dimensionalize peer-learning patterns

 - Social motivation

 > Learning what you are interested in, when you want, 1:1 from more experienced peers, one bit at a time, is exciting and generates momentum.

 > Helping others learn builds confidence and a sense of contribution and mastery

 Builds community.
 Sharing a learning experience creates a memorable connection that builds community

 Cheap and accessible.
 Learning could be freely accessible to anyone if supported by well-functioning P2P systems and curricula

 Student-centered.
 The learner works with whatever they are interested in or whatever they need to learn with a peer helper

 Exciting roles for experts.
 Experts can contribute in new ways: training peer-teachers, verifying skill acquisition, developing curricula and setting standards.

 II.
-First application of peer-to-peer learning system: Argentine Tango
+An application of peer-to-peer learning to Argentine Tango

 1) Why tango?